conradakunga/Blog/_posts/2021-02-28-handling-exceptions-with-refit.md

 "Response status code does not indicate success: 400 (Bad Request)"
 ```

-This is not very useful to users as they cannot figure out what do next.
+This is not very useful to users as they cannot figure out what the actual problem is.

 It is even more of a problem for 500 errors where the details are even more obfuscated.

-To handle this, explicit catch the ApiException, and then use that to get the details of the exception.
+To handle this, explicitly catch the `ApiException`, and then use that to get the details of the exception.

 Like this: